jundalisay/superb/content/en/research/bacon/nova/book-2/chapter-03.md

 - from a given nature, we first present to the understanding all the known instances which agree in the same nature, even if the subject matter is considerably diversified.
 - this collection must be made as a mere history, without any premature reflection, or too great degree of refinement.

-For instance; take the investigation of the form of heat.
+An example is the investigation of the form of heat.

 Instances agreeing in the Form of Heat: